Mini Case Studies

 Designing this feature came with significant technical challenges due to the limitations of the AI Object-Tracker model.
 I worked closely with a data scientist and a front-end developer to understand those constraints and deliver the best possible solution.

-The redesign was very well received by internal teams at Tobii—including Customer Experience and Insights—as well as by customers trying the feature early on.
-A follow-up survey, which I helped the CX team draft, helped evaluate customer adoption and satisfaction.
+The redesign received positive test results from Tobii’s Customer Experience and Insights teams, and was tested as well as by customers trying the feature early on right after launch.
+A follow-up survey, which I helped the CX team draft, helped evaluate customer adoption and satisfaction of this feature.
 Initial results showed high engagement and positive feedback via in-app surveys and pop-up ratings.

 Mini case study 3